Last updated: May 2026 · Sourced from official UK government publications

 For a higher-rate taxpayer, the same gain in a GIA would attract £1,680 of CGT, while the ISA still pays nothing.
 Over a 20- or 30-year investing horizon, the ISA wrapper can save tens of thousands of pounds.

 The Stocks & Shares ISA is not the only CGT-free way to invest.
-Two other wrappers also exempt gains:
+Two other UK wrappers also exempt gains from CGT:

-The savings compound silently over time, because every reinvested dividend or rebalancing trade inside an ISA also escapes tax.
-A £20,000 ISA contribution growing at 7% per year over 30 years becomes around £152,000.
-The same money in a GIA, after CGT and dividend tax on rebalancing, typically lands closer to £125,000 — a difference of nearly £27,000 from one tax wrapper choice.
+Because every reinvested dividend or rebalancing trade inside an ISA also escapes tax, the savings compound.
+As an illustration: a £20,000 contribution growing at 7% per year over 30 years would be around £152,000 inside an ISA.
+The same growth pattern in a GIA, after CGT and dividend tax on rebalancing, typically ends up closer to £125,000.
+That is a difference of nearly £27,000 driven only by which wrapper held the money.
+Actual returns will vary, and 7% is illustrative, not a forecast.

 ISA allowances, CGT rates, and dividend allowances change at every Budget.
 FinanceSimply covers every announcement in plain English.